-Goa offers numerous choices to travelers matching their budget.
+Goa offers numerous choices to travelers matching their budgets.
 North Goa is packed with budget hotels, besides the luxury ones.
 Colonia Santa Maria Hotel and Fiesta Beach Resort are some of the good options near Baga Beach.

 South Goa is teeming with upmarket resorts and hotels.
 ITC Grand Goa and Caravela Beach Resort are great choices for a luxurious sojourn in Goa.
-Check availability and prices of Goa hotels on booking.com.

 Other Interesting Spots to Visit

 In addition to all the best places to visit in Goa, you can also explore off the beaten track destinations on an extended vacation.
 Dudhsagar falls and Divar Island are worth a visit.

 Dudhsagar waterfall, located some 60 km from Panaji, is one of India’s highest waterfalls.
 The white foamy waters of the falls create an illusion of milk streams gushing down the rock.